pllanaio/segnitz-rental/README.md

 Modular tool for being able to give in some project-related data with direct sign support for the user and direct download of the generated .pdf

 ## Description
 Development of an Order Acceptance Module with Signature Feature and PDF Export.
 This interactive form enables users to input detailed job information and confirm their consent with a digital signature.
-After submission, the data can be automatically converted into a PDF document suitable for archiving or sending to clients and partners.
+After submission, the data will be automatically converted into a PDF document suitable for archiving or sending to clients and partners.
 This solution streamlines the order acceptance process, reduces paperwork, and enhances the efficiency and accuracy of data collection.
+The .pdf will also get sent to a specified e-mail address so that archiving is not an issue

 ## Visuals
 (Will be added in the future)